-Since voters approved The Missouri Plan nearly 75 years ago, our state has benefited from fair and impartial courts, keeping money and politicians out of our courtrooms and giving Missourians the final say on judges through retention elections.
+Since voters approved The Missouri Plan more than 75 years ago, our state has benefited from fair and impartial courts, keeping money and politicians out of our courtrooms and giving Missourians the final say on judges through retention elections.
 Request a speaker to learn about The Missouri Plan and how it works to ensure fair and impartial courts.

-Sign up to Speak
+Sign Up to Speak

 It has never been more important for the public to understand how Missouri’s court system works and why the third branch of government must remain a co-equal branch that is not weakened or politicized.
 Missouri lawyers can help educate the public and build support for The Missouri Plan.

 We are regularly contacted by civic, social, service and educational groups throughout the state that are ready and eager to learn more about the value of a fair and impartial judiciary and how The Missouri Plan works for them.

 If you would like to help the public understand more about The Missouri Plan, please sign up now.
 Speaking resources are available.